 To qualify for listing in the National Register, a property must have significance in American history, architecture, archeology, engineering, or culture, and retain integrity of location, design, setting, materials, workmanship, feeling, and association.
 Determining whether or not a particular property, such as a post office, possesses these characteristics can be accomplished by following six steps designed to reveal whether or not the post office represents one or more significant themes in American history, and whether or not the post office possesses characteristics that would make it a good representative of those themes.
-This approach may be used by those conducting a survey to identify significant post offices as well as for evaluating a specific post office.
-In the case of a survey, steps 2-4 would precede steps 1, 5, and 6.
-These steps are:
+This approach may be used by those conducting a survey to identify significant post offices as well as for evaluating a specific post

-- 1. Obtain information about the specific post office based on physical inspection of the building and on documentation of its history. - 2.
-Identify the appropriate historic themes within which the post office should be evaluated.
-Each theme should consist of a geographical context, a particular cultural or historical development within the geographical context, and a specific time frame.
+First, obtain information about the specific post office based on physical inspection of the building and on documentation of its history.
+Next, identify the appropriate historic themes within which the post office should be evaluated.
+Each theme should consist of a geographical area, a particular cultural or historical development within the geographical area, and a specific time frame.
 Themes must be significant in American history, as demonstrated by scholarly research.

-- 3. Outline the characteristics the post office should possess to be a good representation of each theme.
-It should be possible to organize these characteristics according to the National Register criteria: what physical features are necessary to represent a type, period, or method of construction?
-What associations suggest significance within a town's pattern of economic development? - Evaluate the types of integrity that are important for each characteristic, and list the features that the post office should retain to possess that type of integrity. - 5.
-Determine if any aspect of the post office's history or present condition might place it into a category of properties not generally considered eligible for the National Register, and therefore requiring special justification. - Apply the list of characteristics, types of integrity, and any special considerations to the post office under evaluation.
+Outline the characteristics the post office should possess to be a good representation of each theme.
+It should be possible to organize these characteristics according to the National Register Criteria: what physical features are necessary to represent a type, period, or method of construction?
+What associations suggest significance within a town's pattern of economic development?8 Also, evaluate the types of integrity that are important for each characteristic, and list the features that the post office should retain to possess that type of integrity.

+Remember to determine if any aspect of the post office's history or present condition might place it into a category of properties not generally considered eligible for the National Register, and therefore requiring special justification.
+Finally, apply the list of characteristics, types of integrity, and any special considerations to the post office under evaluation.